Select Dynamic field

 Beautiful landscapes

-There aren’t many places in the US that can compete with Montana regarding natural beauty.
-This gorgeous state has several attractions like winding rivers, picturesque lakes, waterfalls, rolling meadows, geysers, volcanoes, and wildlife.
+There aren’t many places in the US that can compete with Montana in terms of natural beauty.
+This gorgeous state has a number of attractions like winding rivers, picturesque lakes, waterfalls, rolling meadows, geysers, volcanoes, and wildlife.
 You can also explore some stunning National Parks like Glacier and Yellowstone Parks.

 Outdoor adventures